 Moully spent four years in Crown Heights, which he calls a “very impressionable time.”
 Although TV and movie-watching is not the norm within Orthodox Judaism, it was during this period that he viewed “Crocodile Dundee.”
 This recollection mirroring his Australian origins prompts him to assert facetiously, “If not for those four years…I would be a bloody good surfer!”
 He clarifies his statement: “Not that surfing is not great, but there is more.
 The rebbe saw that.”
 Hence, Moully’s experience in Crown Heights propelled him to become a rabbi and share his love of Judaism.

 Along the way, Moully became involved with photography.
 “But that was not doing it for me,” he says.
 Creativity was pronounced within him.
 His introduction to silk-screen printing was a turning point.
 The work of Andy Warhol, especially his series depicting soup cans and Marilyn Monroe, can be seen as an influence in Moully’s early silk-screen works.
+Traditional screen printing has been around for many years and is still being continued by the likes of Houston screen printers as well as others.
+Screen printing allows you to print any design onto pretty much any fabric, whether it’s a silk canvas or a t-shirt, and create unique designs.
+Screen printing takes time and practice and is a technique that should be cherished.
 The difference is that the rabbi projects multicolored Torah scrolls with kessers, kiddush cups, mezuzahs, hamentashen, matzahs, dreidels, and apples dipped in honey.
 A series from Moully’s repertoire contains three rows and three columns depicting the same object in a different color against a different background color.
 Adding a twist to Warhol’s technique, the rabbi substitutes a related object in the bottom-right box, such as a bagel, Chanukah gelt, jar of honey, or maror.

 Out Of Balance